 Climate change attitudes in France

-In the week France helps launch a satellite to study the effects of global warming; we look at French attitudes towards climate change compare to those of other Europeans?
+France has helped launch a satellite to study the effects of global warming; but how do French attitudes towards climate change compare to those of other Europeans?

 A satellite designed in collaboration between France and China to help scientists better understand climate change is now in orbit.